 Salary and job outlook

-According to the Bureau of Labor Statistics, the average salary for x-ray technicians in 2022 was $70,240, with the top 10 percent making $97,940.
-The BLS also expects that demand for radiologic technicians will increase 6 percent by 2031, which is about as fast as the national average.
+According to the Bureau of Labor Statistics, the average salary for x-ray technicians in 2023 was $75,250, with the top 10 percent making $102,380 or more.
+The BLS also expects that demand for radiologic technicians will increase 6 percent by 2032, which is slightly faster growth than that of the national average.

 Respiratory Therapist